cylentro/LaunchBox/frontend/docs/about/about-me.md

 * Paracord Weaving: Turning string into surprisingly cool bracelets.
 It's like coding, but with knots.
 * Rubik's Cubes: Because solving colorful, twisty puzzles is my kind of fun.
 * Calligraphy: Making letters look fancy.
 It's the OG font design.
+* Gaming: Because sometimes, virtual worlds are more fun than the real one.
 * Mandala Drawing: Getting lost in symmetrical patterns.
 Cheaper than therapy.
 * Marketplace Scrolling: My one true digital vice.
 It's not social media, it's research.
 Yeah, let's go with that.